 Yes, that's right.

-Those are the sounds uh that have been blaring all day.
+Those are the sounds that have been blaring all day.

-Our closest allies, our friends in Israel, as uh the radical terrorist group Hamas has been firing rockets into Israel along the Gaza border where we have broadcast from.
+Our closest allies, our friends in Israel, as the radical terrorist group Hamas has been firing rockets into Israel along the Gaza border, where we have broadcast from.

-I don't know if you remember our programs, but that's where we showed you the underground playgrounds for kids uh because it's just not enough time.
+I don't know if you remember our programs, but that's where we showed you the underground playgrounds for kids because there's just not enough time.

-They're really bunker playgrounds that protect the kids.
+They're really bunker playgrounds that protects the kids.

 They can't play outdoors.

-We showed you how more sophisticated these rockets have been getting every year, and you know, 10,000 rockets and w in one city that we visited in ten years.
+We showed you how more sophisticated these rockets have been getting every year.

 10,000 rockets.

-A regional emergency declaration now has been issued in 17 states and uh Washington, DC, in response to the cyber attack that shut down one of the largest pipelines in the U.S. Colonial Pipeline says it's still has no estimate on when they can restart this.
+A regional emergency declaration now has been issued in 17 states and Washington, D.C., in response to the cyber attack that shut down one of the largest pipelines in the U.S. Colonial Pipeline says it still has no estimate on when they can restart this.

 Well, what's the net result of it?